tendermint/fundraising/README.md

 ## Contributing

 We welcome contributions from everyone.
 The [main](https://github.com/tendermint/fundraising/tree/main) branch contains the development version of the code.
 You can branch of from main and create a pull request, or maintain your own fork and submit a cross-repository pull request.
-If you're not sure where to start check out [CONTRIBUTING.md](./CONTRIBUTING.md) for our guidelines and policies for how we develop fundraising module.
-Thank you to everyone who has contributed to fundraising module!
+If you're not sure where to start check out [CONTRIBUTING.md](./CONTRIBUTING.md) for our guidelines and policies for how we develop the fundraising module.
+Thank you to everyone who has contributed to the fundraising module!